alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 layout: post
 title: My third year working at Mozilla
 desc: A look back at my third year working at Mozilla
+excerpt: Today marks my third year working for Mozilla!
+I usually try and put together a short recap on the things I’ve accomplished during the past year here.
+There are so many things I could pick out, but I find it hard to know quite where to begin.
+Three years have flown by very quickly, but looking back at the time when I started, I feel like I have grown considerably.
+I guess this has been my first year at Mozilla where I no longer feel “new”, although I am still learning constantly by being surrounded by so many smart people.
 ---

 <figure>